 All plugins below can be installed from the WordPress Dashboard: Go to Plugins › Add New, look up the plugin name, and click Install.

-- Good concise (22 pages) SEO guide in PDF format, by Google.
-It has a section on the “description” element.
+- Google’s SEO Starter Guide – Good concise (22 pages) Search Engine Optimization guide in PDF format, by Google.
+It has a section on the “description” tag.

-- Matt Cutts of Google explains on video how descriptions are generated in Google results.
+- Matt Cutts - Video: Anatomy of a search snippet – Video explanation of how descriptions are generated in Google results, by Matt Cutts.
 (English and Korean captions available.)

 - Several edits and corrections here and there.